openebs-archive/openebs-docs/docs/deploycstor.md

    wget https://openebs.github.io/charts/openebs-config-0.7.0-RC2.yaml
    ```

 3. Edit **openebs-config-0.7.0-RC2.yaml** to include the disk details associated to each node in the cluster which you are using for creating the OpenEBS cStor Pool.
-Replace the disk names under *diskList* section, which you can get from running `kubectl get disks` command.
+Replace the disk names under *diskList* section, which you can get from running `kubectl get disks --show-labels` command.

    ```
    disks: